 The breakout success of Promare was one thing, but it's been another to see Shinkai inching toward Miyazaki levels of mainstream notoriety.
 He's not the level of household name that ol' Hayao is yet, but his movies getting those wider theatrical releases despite ostensibly being originals says a lot.
 It's wild to see the chair-smooching movie side by side on box-office listings with the Dungeons & Dragons movie and (checks notes) The Pope's Exorcist.

-It marks things as having come a long way from when the only anime we'd get in theaters were Pokemon entries and Disney's releases of Ghibli pictures.
+It marks things as having come a long way from when the only anime we'd get in theaters were Pokémon entries and Disney's releases of Ghibli pictures.

-Nick and I documented Shinkai's success story earlier this year before watching Suzume, but I was fortunate enough to see Your Name and unfortunate enough to see Weathering With You in theaters, as well.
+Nick and I documented Shinkai's success story earlier this year before watching Suzume, but I was fortunate enough to see your name. and unfortunate enough to see Weathering With You in theaters, as well.

 That's one downside of the anime-in-theaters arrangement.
 Sometimes, your planning and payment lets you spend an evening out enjoying Mobile Suit Gundam: Cucuruz Doan's Island, and other times, you wind up subjecting yourself and your friends to the sunk cost of sitting through Mobile Suit Gundam Narrative.